johnsonjh/pc/README.md

     values, which can be listed with the `help` command.

 * **Registers:**
-  * Perform time formatting or casts by storing into special purpose registers (*i.e.*, *unsigned* C types `char`, `short`, `int`, `long`, `long long`), list via the `regs` command).
+  * Perform time formatting or casting by storing to special purpose registers (*i.e.*, *unsigned* C types `char`, `short`, `int`, `long`, `long long`), list via the `regs` command).
     * Stores to sized registers clamp and mask to register width